cha87de/clouds-exercises/ex-6/lesson-swarm.md

 Updating the software is also handled by Swarm, where sequentially containers are removed and recreated to achieve zero downtime of the service.
 In case of errors, Swarm can rollback to the previous version.

-Remove the test service with `docker service rm ghost` before you continue.
+Remove the test service with `docker service rm ghost-blog` before you continue.

 ## Task: Mediawiki with Docker Swarm